 Due to the complex morphology of its old town, Genoa faced difficulties in implementing the new collection plan.
 One of the main challenges was to shape the mindsets of citizens to encourage them to recycle.
 Furthermore, the increase in the municipal waste tax, due to high investments in the collection plan, also required further communication to ensure buy-in.
 Finally, changing AMIU’s internal culture and organisation to adapt it to the new waste management practices also proved to be a challenge.

 Main activity field:

-One of the inititative's greatest achievements so far is the creation of LiguriaCircular, a permanent exchange platform on the circular economy that promotes a culture of sustainable development through events and dissemination in the metropolitan area of Genoa and Liguria.
+- LiguriaCircular was created as a permanent exchange platform.
+It promotes a culture of sustainable development through events and dissemination.
 This project is part of Genoa’s smart city strategy and counts over 200 members including public bodies, companies, universities, research centres, professional associations and more.

-Genoa is currently also upgrading AMIU separation plants to support more recyclable materials.
-It is also providing a training programme to AMIU employees in order for them to master the whole new process.
+- Genoa is currently also upgrading the separation plants to support more recyclable materials.
+It is also providing a training programme to its employees to master the new process.

 - Genoa is also collaborating in trans-European circular economy projects.